oestrich/ex_venture/README.md

 ## Metrics

 Prometheus metrics are set up and will be reported on `/metrics`.
 You may want to have nginx deny requests to this endpoint or whitelist it for IPs, etc.

-## Documentation

-You can get elixir docs by running `mix docs` and open `doc/index.html`.
-The code base has a lot of doctests to help give examples of how to use the functions.